Healthcare Fraud

 Aaron M. Cohen

-Thinking peptide access is already back?
-The FDA scheduled a July meeting, but providers and pharmacies still face legal risk before any formal rule change.
+Thinking compounded peptides are already back?
+The FDA set a July 2026 meeting, but providers and pharmacies still face real legal risk before any rule change.

 Share this analysis: